 Content upgrades – the secret to blogging strategically

-The the good old days of the internet, the theory was that you could write a few blog posts, get heaps of traffic to your site, and voila – you’d have yourself a ready made online business.
+In the good old days of the internet, the theory was that you could write a few blog posts, and get heaps of traffic to your site.
+Voila – you’d have yourself a ready made online business.

 Nowadays, it doesn’t really work like that.
 There is more competition, traffic is harder to come by, and you need to work hard to stand out from the crowd.

 That’s where content upgrades come in.
-Content upgrades are essential a bonus piece of content that you produce alongside a blog post, that your readers can download in exchange for their email address.
+Content upgrades are essentially a bonus piece of content that you produce alongside a blog post.
+It’s something that your readers can download in exchange for their email address.

 Producing your own content upgrade – some inspiration to get you started